danthurston/ML-ClassificationAlgorithm/README.md

 ![3](https://user-images.githubusercontent.com/54746562/141026404-080333bb-cc9f-4ddf-be72-d3bab7207ec1.png)

 #### Stage 3:
-All the parameters that are not applicable, or the effects of which are not desired can now be removed.
+All parameters that are not applicable, or the effects of which are not desired can be removed.
 Other parameters are useful for testing purposes but not required in practice.

 ![4](https://user-images.githubusercontent.com/54746562/141026478-7eccd1c1-7580-48a3-877b-a805cccc5134.png)

 #### Stage 4:
 This is the result of the breakdown.
 A list of all the parameters that need to be passed to the HPO to find their optimum values.
-This reduction in parameters results in a much more manageable list than initially seen.
-From here, the hyper-parameter optimization function will be much less complex to implement.
+This reduction in parameters results in a much more manageable list and hyperparameter optimization will be much less complex to implement.

 ![5](https://user-images.githubusercontent.com/54746562/141026519-ccb4544c-bd7a-4ace-80dd-277c0e6f8cee.png)